T3chie-404/Xandeum_T3chie/docs/src/getstarted/hello-world.md

 description: 'This "hello world" quickstart guide will demonstrate how to setup, build, and deploy your first Solana program in your browser with Solana Playground.'
 keywords:
   - playground
-  - solana pg
+  - xandeum pg
   - on chain
   - rust
   - native program
   - tutorial
-  - intro to solana development
+  - intro to xandeum development
   - blockchain developer
   - blockchain tutorial
   - web3 developer